aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 ## Glyph Rendering

 Rendering a glyph consistently across different fonts, canvases, and backends involves a number of moving parts.
-At a high, level, here's what happens for the following call:
+At a high level, here's what happens for the following call:

 ```javascript
 Glyph.renderGlyph(ctx, x, y, 40, 'noteheadBlack',